CollinDewey/terascripting/content/presentations/password-cracking-basics/index.md

 Hash tables are precomputed lookup tables of passwords and their hashed variants which leads to near-instant decoding of hashes.

 - Makes cracking common passwords trivial
-- Salting would make these tables impossibly big
+- Salting works around this

 ---

 ## Brute Force
 Try every combination of characters for increasing lengths
-- Might take a few lifetimes of the universe for longer passwords
+- Might take several lifetimes of the universe to crack
 ```
 abcdefghijklmnopqrstuvwxyz
 ABCDEFGHIJKLMNOPQRSTUVWXYZ